userfrosting/UserFrosting/README.md

 ### Jordan Mele

-Jordan's an Australian PHP Developer at [4mation](https://www.4mation.com.au) in Surry Hills, NSW.
-His passion is creating simple yet intuitive software-based solutions for problems that would otherwise be tedious and overcomplicated to address, while keeping the user in control.
+Jordan's an Australian Software Engineer at [Canva](https://canva.com).
+His passion is creating simple yet intuitive software-based solutions for problems that would otherwise be tedious and/or difficult to solve, while keeping the user in control.

 ### Sarah Baghdadi